mentorica-ai/mentorica-ai.github.io/_posts/2025-06-02-instructor-portal.md

 # Configure an AI Activity

-All AI activities can be managed under the "My Dashboard" page of your course.
-Take the "Global Bank" case as an example (see screenshot below), you have sevearl configuration options:
+All AI activities can be managed under the "Class Details" page for a given course.
+Take the "Global Bank" case as an example (see screenshot below), you have several configuration options:
 - The "ENABLED/DISABLED" toggle: this controls the visibility of this AI activity for your students.
 Switching an AI activity to the "Enabled" state would make that AI activity immediately available and visible to your students.
 Please note that a activity will automatically be toggled to the "Enabled" state on the specified start date of your activity and to the "Disabled" state on the specified end date.
 - The "EDIT" button: The pop-up window is where you can specify the desired start and end dates for this AI activity, as well as whether it should be assigned to individual students or student teams.
 For our pre-configured AI activities, you won't be able to modify the name or description.
 - The "DELETE" button allows you to delete an AI activity altogether.